How to Get Started With Clicker Training Your Dog

 Clicker training at the beginning is an example of classical conditioning.
 If used consistently it can become operational conditioning, where the dog intentionally repeats an action to gain a reward.
 The difference might seem minor but it has big implications on the behavior of your dog.
 If your dog is performing actions with a purpose rather than by habit he’s going to retain much more information.

-Your dog is going to gain confidence when he feels he can have control over consequences.
-They look forward to learning new behaviors because they’re expecting good rewards.
-This makes your dog much easier to work with – he will be more attentive and willing to please.
+With clicker training your dog is going to gain confidence because he feels he can have control over consequences.
+Dogs look forward to learning new behaviors when they’re done in a positive way and when they know they can expect good rewards.
+This makes training so much easier in the long run because your dog will be more attentive and willing to please.

 When teaching a dog a new behavior the clicker is your way of telling your dog exactly what behaviors are acceptable.
 Marking behavior with an exact sound for your dog gives him the only cue he needs to know he did the right thing.
-When we’re using a lot of verbal commands sometimes we say too much and the dog isn’t always clear what we’re looking for.
+When we use a lot of verbal commands we often end up saying too much (what I like to refer to as word vomit) and our dogs don’t always know what we’re looking for.
+The clicker is a way to clearly communicate with your dog at the exact moment they do something awesome.

 How To Implement Clicker Training

-Start with something simple like sit.
-Ask for the behavior (if you have a puppy who doesn’t know sit hold a piece of food above his head) and at the exact moment the dogs butt hits the ground click and give him a treat.
+If you’re just getting started with clicker training the best place to start is with something simple like sit.
+Ask for the behavior and at the exact moment the dogs butt hits the ground click then give him a treat.

-Repeat a few more times.
+Repeat this step a few more times, making sure to only click when his butt hits the ground and following up with a treat.
 Get the behavior, click the behavior and then reinforce the behavior.
-Generally dogs can catch on pretty quick with this method, you might only need to give 2 or 3 repetitions with something simple like sit before they’re offering it themselves.
+Generally dogs can catch on pretty quick with this method, and you might only need a few repetitions with something simple like sit before they’re offering it themselves.

-The key is making sure you click at the exact moment your dog does the desired behavior, and then use a treat for reinforcement.
+The key to clicker training is to make sure you click at the exact moment your dog does the desired behavior, and then use a treat for reinforcement.

-Make the positive reinforcement after the click really rewarding.
+Be sure to make the positive reinforcement after the click really rewarding to help your dog understand that click = awesome stuff happening.
 If you’ve trained a few times with the clicker he should have a pretty good mindset to learn something new for yummy treats.

 Don’t get too discouraged if your pup doesn’t listen to new cues right away – some behaviors are quite challenging to teach.
 But as soon as he does get it you’re going to click and reinforce, which in turn should help with further repetitions.